Author Guidelines

 2. Table and Figure Titles

-• Titles should be written in Cambria 11 pt, italic, placed above tables and below figures
+• Titles should be written in Cambria 11 pt, placed above tables and below figures